If you have an upcoming move, you may need some tips to help streamline packing for moving house!

 It’s surprising how quickly time can get away from you if you stare too long at a screen.

 As with most large undertakings, it will ultimately be easier and less stressful if you begin sooner rather than later.

-Begin thinking about what things you can pack away and how many boxes you might need even as far as six months in advance of the “crunch time.”
+Begin thinking about what things you can pack away and how many boxes you might need well before the move.

-The longer you involve yourself in the business of considering, staging, packing, and moving your stuff, the more streamlined and less stressful the last bits of packing will be just before the move.
+The longer you involve yourself in the business of considering, staging, packing, and moving your stuff, the more streamlined and less stressful the last bits of packing will be.

 Thinking you’ve successfully packed everything only to realize that you’ve forgotten something altogether – or perhaps worse, that a box you swore you packed was poorly sealed and something fell out or broke – is perhaps the most stressful packing scenario.

 Avoid this nightmare by making sure that all boxes are clearly labelled and well secured.

 And even if you think you’ve gotten everything, take one last look around.